 Student records will be maintained on campus.
-Besides "hard" paper copies, the College retain electronic information containing student enrolment and account information.
-Student records must include the Enrolment Agreement, enrolment application, proof of meeting admission requirements, the students' transcripts and credential awarded if applicable, and financial records including payment records and any refund, student dispute, and/or dismissal information.
+Besides "hard" paper copies, the colleges retain electronic information containing student enrolment and account information.
+Student records must include the Enrolment Agreement, enrolment application, proof of meeting admission requirements, the students' transcripts and credential awarded if applicable, and financial records including payment records, student loan documents and any refund, student dispute, and/or dismissal information.
 A record management system is in place and includes a secure off-site back up.

 The College maintains complete student records allowing students legislated and reasonable access to these records.
 Copies of student records are made available to current and former students at a reasonable cost.
-Full student records are kept for years 11 years.
-After 11 years, these records are reduced to include only the Enrolment Agreement, transcript, and a copy of the Diploma/Certificate if issued, and retained as long as the College remains in operation under the current ownership.
+Full student records are kept for years 8 years.
+After 8 years, these records are reduced to include only the Enrolment Agreement, transcript, and a copy of the Diploma/Certificate if issued, and retained for a period of 25 years.
 Only authorized individuals have access to the files in each department on a "need-to-know" basis.

 The College applies and complies with privacy policies and student record management, use, and retention policies that are consistent with the applicable provincial and federal protection of privacy legislation as well as registration and/or accreditation obligations.
 These policies apply to the collection, storage and disclosure of students' private information, as well as to ongoing business and operational record keeping and analytics.
-The Colleges maintain student records and provide for their safe storage, with final records accessible for future reference.
+Colleges maintain student records and provide for their safe storage, with final records accessible for future reference.